traefik/traefik/docs/content/https/acme.md

 ## The Different ACME Challenges

-!!! important "The certificates resolver must be [referenced](../routing/routers/index.md#certresolver) by a router to be used."
+!!! important "Defining a certificates resolver does not result in all routers automatically using it.
+Each router that is supposed to use the resolver must [reference](../routing/routers/index.md#certresolver) it."

 ### `tlsChallenge`